romanwlb/oreilly_exercise/README.md

 https://github.com/romanwlb/oreilly_exercise/blob/main/oreilly_api/take_home.py#L5

-My solution should work on OS X but let me know if you are using Linux and I will look into making it work.
+My solution should work on OS X with default docker network configuration but let me know if you are using Linux and I will look into making it work.

 ## Application Design considerations.

-In order to spend no more than 3-4 hours on a basic working solution for a proof of concept I had to take a few shortcuts, let's just say it's a very dev version of the app that is aspiring to go to a QA environment some day ;)
+To spend no more than 3-4 hours on a basic working solution for a proof of concept I had to take a few shortcuts, let's just say it's a very dev version of the app that is aspiring to go to a QA environment some day ;)

-In order to make it production ready we would need to:
+### In order to make it production ready we would need to:

 -Use a dedicated WSGI server, since we are runnng our code in our own k8s cluster we need to use one of the self hosted solutions: https://flask.palletsprojects.com/en/2.2.x/deploying/#self-hosted-options